idocteur/ListenMusicScore_Project_Final_Bootcamp_Consensys/README.md

 Musictoken is a contract containining information about music like title duration and genre which  records all listening for every song for awards

-The react front end is not finished yet, it will be functional in a next commit

 To carry out this decentralized application, a "Music.sol "contract was developed to ensure the storage, the number of listening to music.